sairis-ai/help-center/docs/Assistant/content-panel.md

 To manage your selected content:

-1. **Removing Individual Items**: Click the X on any chip to remove that item
+1. **Removing Individual Items**: Click the 'check' on any checkbox to remove that item
 2. **Clearing All Selections**: Click the "clear" badge next to "Selected Content" heading
 3. **Adding New Items**: Use the Knowledge Bases or Assigned Content panels